ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 Next, we will measure the throughput of the "wireless1" and "wireless2" networks in the scenario where neighboring networks are on the same channel - in this case, channel 1.
 We will use the [iperf](https://en.wikipedia.org/wiki/Iperf) network testing tool to measure throughput.

-On the designated "server" nodes (node1-5 and node1-10 for me), run
+On the designated "server" nodes (node1-5 and node1-10 on outdoor, node17 and node24 on WITest), run

 ```
 iperf -s
 ```

 On the designated "client" nodes, prepare to run an iperf instance with the IP address of the matching "server" node as the target, to run for 60 seconds with reports at 10-second intervals.
-On node1-3,
+On the first client (node1-3 on outdoor or node18 on WITest),

 ```
 iperf -c 192.168.0.5 -t 60 -i 10
 ```

-and on node1-8,
+(or use 192.168.0.17 on WITest).

+and on the second client (node1-8 on outdoor or node25 on WITest),

 ```
 iperf -c 192.168.0.10 -t 60 -i 10
 ```

+(or use 192.168.0.24 on WITest).

 Try to start both iperfs running at the same time.

 Repeat this procedure four more times, to record a total of five throughput measurements for each "wireless2" network.